mishrahimanshu2000/MentorPlus/README.md

 # MentorPlus
-Task assinged by MentorPlus for Mobile App Development Internship After the Main Activity just Click on Next Activity Button
+Task assinged by MentorPlus for Mobile App Development Internship.

+After the Main Activity just Click on Next Activity Button.

+I have achived all the corner cases